Spectral stability of monotone traveling fronts for reaction diffusion-degenerate Nagumo equations: Introduction

-The nonlinear diffusion coefficient is called \emph{degenerate} if it approaches zero when the density tends to certain equilibrium points of the reaction (typically zero).
-In terms of population dynamics, zero diffusion for zero densities is tantamount to requiring no motility in regions of space where the population is very scarce or near absent (this is an experimentally observed feature that appears, for example, in models of bacterial dynamics \cite{KMMUS,LMP1,SMGA01}).
+In all these contexts, traveling front solutions play a prominent role.
+There is a vast literature on the analysis of reaction-diffusion fronts which we will not review.
+In early works the diffusion coefficient (or motility) was considered as a positive constant.
+It is now clear that, in many situations in physics and biology, the diffusion coefficient must be a function of the density.
+In particular, a density-dependent nonlinear diffusion coefficient is called \emph{degenerate} if it approaches zero when the density tends to certain equilibrium points of the reaction (typically zero).
+In terms of population dynamics, zero diffusion for zero densities is tantamount to requiring no motility in regions of space where the population is very scarce or near absent.
 In this paper, under hypotheses \eqref{hypD}, we assume that the nonlinear diffusion function $D = D(u)$ vanishes only at $u = 0$; in particular, the condition that $D > 0$ for $u > 0$ means that populations tend to ``avoid crowds" (cf. \cite{Aron85}).
 Models with degenerate diffusivities are also endowed with interesting mathematical properties.
 Among the new features one finds the emergence of traveling waves of ``sharp" type (see, for example, \cite{SaMa94a,SaMa97,Sh10}) and, notably, that solutions may exhibit finite speed of propagation of initial disturbances, in contrast with the strictly parabolic case (see, e.g., \cite{GiKe96}).
-Clearly, not all models with degenerate diffusions are related to biology.
 In chemical engineering, the very well-known choice $D(u) = m u^{m-1}$, $m \geq 1$, is often used to model diffusion in porous media (see \cite{Muskat37,Vaz07} and the references therein).